reinhardjung/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Fixed associated Order Number for refunds #6428

+1. In a store with refunded orders.
+2. Go to `Analytics` > `Orders`
+3. Set the `Date Range` filter in order to cover the refunded order date.
+4. Verify that now the associated order number and the related products are visible.

 ### Remove CES actions for adding and editing a product and editing an order #6355

 1. Add a product.
 The customer effort score survey should not appear.